centroid457/monitor_utils/README.md

 ## IMPORTANT
 Now it works as Monotor_DonorSvetofor GBUZ "O.K.
 Gavrilov DZM Blood Center".
-For each new monitor (URL) you need to create new instance and cteate new settings
+For each new monitor (URL) you need to create new instance and change settings.

 ## What do you need to use it as Monotor_DonorSvetofor
 1. install python